 However, when most people think of a writ of habeas corpus, they have something more significant in mind: a petition demanding that the custodian of a prisoner explain in court the lawful basis upon which the prisoner has been detained.
 This type of writ is generally considered to be an extraordinary remedy, meaning that the prisoner has exhausted all other avenues of relief or appeal, and no other adequate remedy remains available to the prisoner other than through a writ of habeas corpus.
 A prisoner may use the writ to attempt to obtain relief on grounds not available on direct appeal.
 It is this second meaning that is discussed in this article.

 A petition for habeas corpus typically includes the following

-- The identity of the prisoner;
+The identity of the prisoner;

-- The identity of the prisoner's custodian;
+The identity of the prisoner's custodian;

-- The time, date and place of the requested court hearing; and
+The time, date and place of the requested court hearing; and

-- The issues to be addressed at that time by the court (e.g., the factual and legal basis asserted by a prisoner upon which the court is asked to rule the imprisonment unlawful.).
+The issues to be addressed at that time by the court (e.g., the factual and legal basis asserted by a prisoner upon which the court is asked to rule the imprisonment unlawful).